reactioncommerce/reaction/README.md

 The following options can be passed in the first argument of `ReactionAPICore` when initializing an instance.

+- **appEvents**: See the "Providing a Custom appEvents Implementation" section.
 - **httpServer**: An HTTP server for GraphQL subscription websocket handlers.
 In most cases you should omit this and let `ReactionAPICore` create one for you.
 - **mongodb**: Optionally pass in the `mongodb` reference from `import mongodb from "mongodb";`.
 In most cases you should omit this and let `ReactionAPICore` use its own reference, but if you need to ensure a specific version is used, this allows you to do that.
 - **serveStaticPaths**: An optional array of paths (relative to your project root) that should be served as static files.
 Each of these is passed to [express.static()](https://expressjs.com/en/starter/static-files.html).
 If you need more control, you can access `api.expressApp` directly.